How to Apply - Transfer

 Supplemental Criteria - Impacted Majors

-Most impacted majors require a supplemental application from all transfer applicants.
+Certain impacted majors require a supplemental application from all transfer applicants.
 Transfer applicants may be requested to submit additional information and should be prepared to meet all associated deadlines.
 All transfer applicants compete for admission to impacted majors and are assessed and ranked according to grade point average and supplemental course criteria.

 Have a back-up plan!